How to Start a School Recycling Program

 Decide What To Recycle

 After your recycling audit, you will have a clear picture of the type and amount of waste you produce and what kind of recycling programs will have the biggest impact.
-Most schools throw out a lot of paper and cardboard, and these are easy to collect and recycle.
+Most schools throw out a lot of paper and cardboard, and these are easy to collect and recycle at schools.
 Depending on your school’s philosophies and initiatives, plastic and metal may or may not have a place in your program.
 For example, some schools encourage reusable plastic water bottles and discourage the disposable ones.
 Other schools with healthy eating initiatives banned soda machines and so will likely have little need for metal recycling.

 Contact Combined Resources In Chicago For Your Free Audit